RuiChen08/Fake-Pacmac/README.md

-# Retro Game - 1942
+# Retro Game - Pac-Man

 ## Team structure and roles
 + Rui Chen u5958754 - Software Developer, Documentation Checker, Plan Designer
 + Weiwei Liang u6642464 - Software Developer, Note Taker,
 + Ruiyi Sun u6233314 - Software Developer,
 + Chucheng Qian u6451847 - Software Developer, Game Tester
-+

 ## Game Overview

-1942 is a vertically scrolling shoot 'em up made by Capcom that was released for the arcade in 1984.
-It was the first game in the 19XX series.
+Pac-Man is an arcade game developed by Namco and first released in Japan as Puck Man in May 1980.[2][3]
+It was created by Japanese video game designer Toru Iwatani.
+It was licensed for distribution in the United States by Midway Games and released in October 1980.
+Immensely popular from its original release to the present day, Pac-Man is considered one of the classics of the medium, and an icon of 1980s popular culture.

 ## Design Documentation
 + [Design Summary](designsummary)